MaKaRuiNah/oldblog/_posts/2018-08-06-Theseus and labyrinth.md

 «D» means this block has 3 doors - to all neighbours except bottom one;
 «*» means this block is a wall and has no doors.

-Left, right, top and bottom are defined from representing labyrinth as a table, where rows are numbered from 1 to n from top to bottom and columns are numbered from 1 to m from left to right.

-Next line contains two integers - coordinates of the block (xT, yT) (1 ≤ xT ≤ n, 1 ≤ yT ≤ m), where Theseus is initially located.

-Last line contains two integers - coordinates of the block (xM, yM) (1 ≤ xM ≤ n, 1 ≤ yM ≤ m), where Minotaur hides.

-It's guaranteed that both the block where Theseus starts and the block where Minotaur is hiding have at least one door.
-Theseus and Minotaur may be initially located at the same block.

 **Output**